smaranjitghose/DeepPixel/deeppixel/img_undark/README.md

 To extract a clear image from their low light images.

 ## DataSet Used:
-Flowers Recognition DaataSet is used from Kaggle which comprises 4319 images of 6 different flower species.
+Flowers Recognition DataSet is used from Kaggle which comprises 4319 images of 6 different flower species.
 Then the images are converted into their low light images such that the original and low light images are used for training.